Clinics & Services

 Cryotherapy clinics are run regularly by Dr W M Turner

 This is not run as a fixed clinic.
 The practice nurse arranges repeat oral contraception checks and prescriptions.
-Coil fittings are available with Dr Vincent.
+Coil fittings are available with Dr McManus.
 Patients requiring contraceptive services for the first time must see a doctor.

-These clinics are also run by the practice nurses under guidance by Dr Jones.
+These clinics are also run by the practice nurses under guidance by Dr Ruth Turner.
 Patients who would rather have a doctor are free to do so, as long as they make their request clear when making the appointment.
 Current medical opinion is that all women over 45 years should have a smear every 5 years and all (sexually active) women under 45, every 3 years.
 Your doctor will inform you if there are any variations from these guidelines.

 Travel vaccinations are available here on the NHS with the exception of Yellow Fever and Rabies for which there will be a charge.
 We can provide most vaccinations required for worldwide travel.
 Also available are vaccination certificates advice on travelling, information booklets etc. The practice nurse provides this service.